Community Health Leaders

 Lawrence "Rick" Phillips

-Lawrence 'rick' has spent over 30 years in local government and local school district administration in Indiana.
-He has at various times, been a Director of Finance, City Controller, Personnel Director, Development Director and all-around computer guy (that position lasted one year).
-He grew up and lives in central Indiana with his wife Sheryl of more than 40 years.
-They have two sons and three grandchildren.
-Rick was diagnosed with type 1 diabetes in 1974 and RA in 2000.
-He was also diagnosed with Ankylosing Spondylitis in 2015.
-Rick has used six biologic medications and has had several surgeries related to RA.
+Rick has spent over 30 years in local government and local school district administration in Indiana.
+He has, at various times, been a Director of Finance, City Controller, Personnel Director, Development Director, and all-around computer guy (that position lasted one year).
 Read more.

 Anne-Marie Raymond